XiaoouPan/conquer/README.md

 Y = cbind(1, X) %*% beta + err
 ```

-Then run both quantile regression using package `quantreg`, with a Frisch-Newton approach after preprocessing ([Portnoy and Koenker, 1997](https://projecteuclid.org/euclid.ss/1030037960)), and conquer (with Gaussian kernel) on the generated data.
+Then we run both quantile regression using package `quantreg`, with a Frisch-Newton approach after preprocessing ([Portnoy and Koenker, 1997](https://projecteuclid.org/euclid.ss/1030037960)), and conquer (with Gaussian kernel) on the generated data.
 The quantile level *&tau;* is fixed to be *0.5*.

 ```r
 tau = 0.5